Practical Approaches for Testing and Breaking JWT Authentication

 Introducing jwt-pwn

-The scripts take every test and approach to break JSON web tokens and apply it systematically.
+The scripts take every test and approach to break JSON web tokens and apply them systematically.
 Everything is also done using the primary JWT library for Python, “pyjwt”.
 Pyjwt is heavily used in real-world applications.
 It’s stable, tested, and maintained.

 First script: jwt-cracker.py